Dancing with LLVM: A Moonbit Chronicle (Part 2) - LLVM Backend Generation

 Starting with LLVM version 18, all pointer types use the opaque pointer design.
 This means that regardless of the type they point to, all pointers are represented as

-in the IR, and the specific type information they point to is no longer visible in the type system.
+ptrin the IR, and the specific type information they point to is no longer visible in the type system.

 Chapter 2: The LLVM Value System and the BasicValue Concept

-.
+Compared to the type system, LLVM's value system is more complex. llvm.mbt, consistent with inkwell, divides values into two important abstract layers: Value and BasicValue.
 The difference lies in distinguishing the source of value creation from the way values are used:

 - Value: Focuses on how a value is produced (e.g., constants, instruction results).